WHAT TO DO IN BUSAN? IS BUSAN WORTH A VISIT? IS SHOPPING GOOD IN BUSAN?

 To get there

-- Take metro line 2 at Seomyeon and get off at Gwangan, exit 5.
+1. Take metro line 2 at Seomyeon and get off at Gwangan, exit 5.
 Then walk 15 to 20 minutes for 1 km.

-- Take the # 41 bus from Busan Station and get off at Seoho Byeonwon stop.
+2. Take the # 41 bus from Busan Station and get off at Seoho Byeonwon stop.
 Then walk 5 minutes.

 Travel time from Busan station: between 45 and 50 minutes.

-7. Jagalchi Fish Market
+7. Discover Jagalchi Fish Market

 Jagalchi market is one of the major landmarks in Busan and the largest fish market in South Korea.

-It is best to go early in the morning, as this it the times when the market is most active.
+It is best to go early in the morning, as this it the time when the market is most active.
 Koreans like to have breakfast in the market, with fish of course.
 You can also go there for lunch, there is a large hall with several food stalls on the upper floor of the indoor building with a great view of the sea and port.

 READ: FULL GUIDE FOR A VISIT TO JAGALCHI MARKET IN BUSAN

-8. Haedong Yonggungsa Temple
+8. Explore Haedong Yonggungsa Temple, the “most beautiful Temple in Korea”

 Haedong Yonggungsa Temple offers an exceptional setting.
 For many, it is the most beautiful temple in South Korea.